-The sixteen-month Associate of Applied Science degree is designed to prepare you to perform diagnostic examinations, as requested by a physician, using high-frequency sound waves to visualize soft tissue structures.
+The twenty-four-month Associate of Applied Science degree is designed to prepare you to perform diagnostic examinations, as requested by a physician, using high-frequency sound waves to visualize soft tissue structures.
 As a sonographer, you'll work in hospitals, clinics, and doctors’ offices.

 Upon graduation, you're eligible to take the American Registry of Diagnostic Medical Sonographers (ARDMS) examination in general physics, abdominal, and OB/GYN sonography.

 The Diagnostic Medical Sonography Program application period will continue as planned, May 25, 2020.
 Please submit the same documentation that you would normally.
 Any missing information that cannot be obtained may be submitted prior to, or at the orientation meeting.

 The DMSO Orientation on June 5, 2020, has changed location.
 It will now be held in RHNS 395 at 10:00 a.m. on June 5, 2020.
 The 3rd floor is only accessed by the south elevators.
 The interviews will begin at 8:30 a.m.
 June 6, 2020, on the second floor on RNHS.